owenbharrison/java-projects/README.md

-# java-projects
+# processing
-These are some of my Java projects I make in my freetime.
+These are some of my java projects I make in my freetime using the processing ide.
 These are just a hobby.